gSchool/js-basic-training/markdown/defining_functions.md

 ## Function Definition Syntax

+Up until this point we have only called functions that were pre-defined by the JavaScript language.
+After many digressions, we are now ready to define our own functions, utilizing all (and more) of the JavaScript language features that we have thus far covered.

 In JavaScript there are three ways to define a function.
+With time each of these will become very familiar.
+For now, just consider this survey of all 3 an introduction, and focus on memorizing the syntax for the first.

 The first is called a **function declaration** and follows the following format:

 - Use the `function` keyword
 - ... followed by the name of the function
 - ... followed by opening and closing parenthesis `()`
 - ... followed by opening and closing curly braces `{}`

+:speak_no_evil: Say out loud, 3 times, the 4 aspects (as described just above) of defining a function with a **function declaration**.
 As you already know, after a function has been defined, it can be called with its name followed by parenthesis `()`.
 Recall that every function returns `undefined` unless specified to return some other value, therefore:

 ```javascript